EmperorCookie/NetworkEngine/README.md

 * Zone system allows network entities to be separated into virtual zones to prevent useless traffic
 * Remote function execution, supports both global and entity-centric
+* Movement smoothing with support for both interpolation and extrapolation

 ## Using NetworkEngine